cyberman54/ESP32-Paxcounter/README.md

 **Port #9:** Time/Date

   	bytes 1-4:	board's local time/date in UNIX epoch (number of seconds that have elapsed since January 1, 1970 (midnight UTC/GMT), not counting leap seconds)

+**Ports #10, #11, #12:** User sensor data

+	Format is specified by user in function `sensor_read(uint8_t sensor)`, see `src/sensor.cpp`.
+Port #10 is also used for ENS counter (2 bytes = 16 bit), if ENS is compiled AND ENS data transfer is enabled

 # Remote control